tralus/koala/README.md

 # Koala

-Koala is a framework for Go apps.
+Koala is a framework for Go apps and it is currently in **Alpha** version.